PowerBiDevCamp/TOM_CreateFabricDataset/README.md

 the next step, you will perform transformations on the data in the bronze layer tables to create the silver layer tables.

-### Reshape and transform data in silver zone tables to create gold zone tables
+### Reshape and transform data from silver zone tables to create gold zone tables

 Move to the next cell in the notebook which contains the following code to load the table named **silver_products** and then saves the data to a